psychemedia/sin-eater-resources/src/_sin_eater_story_macleod.md

 "Yonder: to the right."

-"And you are not going there? "
+"And you are not going there?"

 "No. I am going to the steading of Andrew Blair.
 Maybe you are for knowing it?
 It is called le-Baile-na-Chlais-nambuidheag." `[The farm in the hollow of the yellow flowers.]`